cosmos/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 ```

 The RPC handler processing `MsgStoreCode` will make sure that the signer of the message matches the address of authority allowed to
-submit this message (which is normally the address of te governance module).
+submit this message (which is normally the address of the governance module).

 ```go
 // StoreCode defines a rpc handler method for MsgStoreCode